Obukhovskii 12-inch/52-caliber Pattern 1907 gun: Coastal artillery

 In addition to being deployed aboard the Gangut-class and Imperatritsa Mariya-class battleships, the guns were also emplaced as coastal artillery in the Peter the Great Naval Fortress along the Tallinn-Porkkala defensive line in 1917, as well as being mounted as railway guns.

 Between the wars, Soviet forces placed four four-gun batteries around the Baltic Sea, two four-gun batteries in Sevastopol and two six-gun batteries in Vladivostok.
 Some guns from the Imperator Aleksandr III were later captured by the Germans in World War II and used in the Batterie Mirus in Guernsey during the German occupation of the Channel Islands.
 During the Second World War, the Soviet Separate Coastal Army maintained four of the guns in the Maxim Gorky Fortresses in Crimea.
 When an advancing German Army laid siege to Sevastopol, the coastal batteries were used extensively in the defense of the city.
 Both batteries were eventually knocked out of action.

-1938 Railway gun TM-3-12
+305 mm railway gun M1938 (TM-3-12)

 Three railway guns were built, using guns from the sunken battleship Imperatritsa Mariya, which had been lost to a magazine explosion in Sevastopol harbor in October 1916.
 They were used in the Soviet-Finnish war in 1939-1940.
 In June–December 1941 they took part in the defense of the Soviet naval base on Finland's Hanko Peninsula (Rus.
 Gangut/ Гангут).
 They were disabled by Soviet seamen when the base was evacuated, and were later restored by Finnish specialists using guns from the withdrawn Russian battleship Imperator Aleksandr III.
 After the war these were handed over to the Soviet Union, which were maintained in operational condition until 1991.
 Withdrawn from service in 1999, they were the last Obukhov pieces still operational in the world.